PycraftDeveloper/Pycraft-rough/README.md

 Pycraft is an OpenGL, open world, video game made entirely with Python.
 This project is a game to shed some light on OpenGL programming in Python as it is a seldom touched area of Python's vast amount of uses.
 Feel free to give this project a run, and message us if you have any feedback! <br />
 Made with Python 3 64-bit and Microsoft Visual Studio Code.

+### THIS IS A ROUGH EARLY PREVIEW OF PYCRAFT v0.9.6-2.5 THIS IS AS A BACKUP FPOR CODE AS WE BEGIN TO MAKE SIGNIFICANT CHANGES TO CLEAN UP THE GAME ENGINE, YOU CAN USE THIS TO TRY DIFFERENT GAME ENGINE REVISIONS BUT SOME AMOUNT OF PROGRAMMING WOULD BE REQUIRED AND THERE IS NO GUARANTEE THAT THIS WILL IN ANY WAY WORK.

 [![](https://img.shields.io/badge/python-3.10-blue.svg)](www.python.org/downloads/release/python-3100) [![](https://img.shields.io/badge/python-3.9-blue.svg)](www.python.org/downloads/release/python-390) [![](https://img.shields.io/badge/python-3.8-blue.svg)](www.python.org/downloads/release/python-380) [![](https://img.shields.io/badge/python-3.7-blue.svg)](www.python.org/downloads/release/python-370) <br />
 ![](https://img.shields.io/github/license/PycraftDeveloper/Pycraft) ![](https://img.shields.io/github/stars/PycraftDeveloper/Pycraft) ![](https://img.shields.io/github/forks/PycraftDeveloper/Pycraft) ![](https://img.shields.io/github/issues/PycraftDeveloper/Pycraft) ![GitHub all releases](https://img.shields.io/github/downloads/PycraftDeveloper/Pycraft/total) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/PycraftDeveloper/Pycraft) ![](https://img.shields.io/pypi/wheel/python-pycraft) ![GitHub repo size](https://img.shields.io/github/repo-size/PycraftDeveloper/Pycraft) ![Discord](https://img.shields.io/discord/929750166255321138)

 ## Contents
 This is a guide of where some of the sections of this README have gone, as well as useful links to other documents.

+Links back to Pycraft:

 > * [About](https://github.com/PycraftDeveloper/Pycraft#about)
 > * [Preview Video](https://youtu.be/shAprkrcaiI)